Stewart Lane Music

 Notes

-when I started these songs, I recognised they were describing what I might best describe as my ‘quantum’ experiences.
-I was young when I had my first spontaneoius out-of-body experience (OBE).
-I often found them disconcerting.
-When I became very uncomfortable with them, they stopped.
-Years later they began again for a time and I found I could relax into them.
+When I began writing these songs, I realized they were expressing what I would best describe as my ‘quantum’ experiences.
+My first spontaneous out-of-body experience (OBE) happened when I was young.
+I often found these experiences disorienting and unsettling.
+When the discomfort became overwhelming, they stopped.
+Years later, however, they returned, and this time, I found that I could relax into them.

-WAR IN HEAVEN?
-FIELDS OF MARS and SCENES AT SEA (about a long-term relationship I experienced with someone in an alternate reality) are songs that describe these experiences.
-Two other songs, TIMELESS and JEWEL describe the state of consciousness that allow me to have both OBEs and Lucid dreams*.
-Sadly, there are people who could be seen as casualties of having ‘quantum perception’.
-They cannot integrate their experiences into conventional society and as conventional society often cannot see the relevance of such perceptions (unless they remain on the fringes or are rendered into something more palatable, such as art, where it can be dismissed as ‘abstract’ or ‘surreal’) such people drift to the world's edges and often endure much pain and loneliness.
-Many find themselves caught in the ‘homelessness cycle’.
+WAR IN HEAVEN?, FIELDS OF MARS, and SCENES AT SEA are songs that describe these experiences.
+TIMELESS and JEWEL reflect the state of consciousness that allows me to have OBEs and lucid dreams*.
+Sadly, there are people who, in a sense, are casualties of having ‘quantum perception.’
+They cannot integrate their experiences into conventional society.
+And because society often cannot understand the relevance of such perceptions—unless they’re rendered into something more palatable, like art (which can then be dismissed as ‘abstract’ or ‘surreal’)—such individuals often drift to the fringes of the world, experiencing pain and isolation.
+Many of them become trapped in the ‘homelessness cycle.’

-EXILE and ALL THE SLEEPING BEAUTIES directly explore this conundrum, while JUMP captures the dilemma of a person at a watershed moment; to jump off a roof or take a leap of faith?
-Give up or Press on with renewed vigour?
-Do things the same old way – or approach life with a new heart and a new mind?
-Any of these choices take prodigious amounts of courage.
+EXILE and ALL THE SLEEPING BEAUTIES directly explore this conundrum.
+Meanwhile, JUMP captures the dilemma of a person at a pivotal moment: Do they jump off a roof or take a leap of faith?
+Do they give up or press on with renewed vigor?
+Do they continue doing things the same way—or approach life with a new heart and mind?
+Any of these choices requires tremendous courage.

-Finally we come to why quantum perception is so important.
-We are vibratory beings, composed of atoms and more, as is our entire universe.
-All vibrating, either connecting or repelling.
+Now, we arrive at why quantum perception is so vital.
+We are vibratory beings, composed of atoms and more—just like the entire universe.
+Everything is vibrating, either connecting or repelling.
 The world we live in is magical.
-It’s only when we try and squeeze ourselves into narrow definitions, allow ‘rationale’ to drain every drop of joy from life and confine ourselves to focusing on our own, or another’s, apparent limitations, do we cease to notice this.
+It’s only when we try to fit ourselves into narrow definitions, allow ‘rationality’ to drain all joy from life, and focus solely on our or others' limitations, that we fail to notice the magic around us.

 Stewart

-My eye caught the headline of an online article recently: “Parallel worlds exist and interact with our world, say physicists.”
-It highlighted a 'new theory', the “Many Interacting Worlds hypothesis” (alternate or parallel universes are interacting with our own world all the time).
-As another attempt to explain the fantastical nature of quantum reality, it seeks to understand why the reality perceived through our physical senses doesn’t actually show us the true nature of things.
+I recently came across the headline of an online article: "Parallel worlds exist and interact with our world, say physicists."
+The piece highlighted the "Many Interacting Worlds hypothesis," a theory that suggests alternate or parallel universes are constantly interacting with our own.
+As an attempt to explain the fantastical nature of quantum reality, it tries to address why the reality we perceive through our physical senses doesn’t actually reveal the true nature of things.

-But for people like myself, quantum theories represent another (albeit more palatable to a conventional western mindset) attempt to explain something we have experienced directly.
-From my earliest childhood I recall interacting with beings that others around me didn’t seem to perceive.
-These beings were as real to me as anyone else, but I do remember being puzzled that others couldn’t see them.
-They explained to me that that was just how it was, but they liked to play with the people who could see them.
-As the years passed, my interest in them shifted and they became less of a feature in my life, sometimes disappearing for long periods, sometimes returning, but not always in quite the same way.
-Sometimes I missed them, wanted to make contact and found I couldn’t, which was more often the case in my adult life.
+For people like me, however, quantum theories are just another (albeit more palatable to conventional Western thinking) attempt to explain something we’ve already experienced directly.
+From my earliest childhood, I recall interacting with beings that others around me didn’t seem to perceive.
+These beings were as real to me as anyone else, but I remember being puzzled that others couldn’t see them.
+They explained that this was simply how things were, but they enjoyed playing with the people who could see them.
+Over time, my interest in them shifted, and they became less prominent in my life.
+Sometimes they would disappear for long periods, only to return in different forms.
+As I grew older, it became harder to make contact, and I found myself missing them at times.

-I noticed a pattern emerging; feeling stressed, unhappy, or overly focused on problems, my world shrank to accommodate only those concerns.
-I lost my broader perspective and my ability to interact with a ‘wider reality’ diminished or disappeared entirely.
-This was disconcerting, as I had recognised my most creative moments, particularly writing music or composing songs, relied heavily on this connection.
-Without it, whatever I tried to produce felt laboured.
-In that state of mind, connecting with inspiration was akin to pushing against a fast flowing river.
+A pattern began to emerge: when I felt stressed, unhappy, or overly focused on problems, my world seemed to shrink to accommodate only those concerns.
+I lost my broader perspective, and my ability to interact with a ‘wider reality’ diminished or completely disappeared.
+This was disconcerting because I had recognized that my most creative moments—particularly when writing music or composing songs—relied heavily on this connection.
+Without it, whatever I tried to create felt forced, as though I was pushing against a strong current.

-Eventually I got it: my own inner equilibrium was the key to making the connection.
-My ability to maintain it, no matter what was happening in the ‘real world’, was vital if I wanted to stay in touch with it.
-As a child I felt unable to discuss this with anyone.
-As an adult, my path began to cross more and more with others who’d had similar experiences.
-It dawned on me that many, if not most, have them to a greater or lesser degree.
-Yet because they appear anomalous and outside the common (and very narrow) definition of reality, many people overlook or ignore them*.
+Eventually, I understood that maintaining my inner equilibrium was the key to staying connected with that wider reality.
+No matter what was happening in the ‘real world,’ it was essential to keep that balance if I wanted to maintain the connection.
+As a child, I felt unable to talk about this with anyone.
+But as an adult, my path began to cross with others who had similar experiences.
+I realized that many, if not most, people have them to varying degrees.
+Yet because these experiences are anomalous and don’t fit into the narrow definition of reality, many people overlook or ignore them.

-So how do you try to establish a connection to this ‘quantum multiverse’?
-Simple really; By plugging back in to your pre-installed ‘quantum perception’.
-People have been doing it for millennia.
-And sharing the formula: Be yourself.
+So how do you establish a connection to this ‘quantum multiverse’?
+It’s simpler than you might think: by plugging back into your pre-installed ‘quantum perception.’
+People have been doing this for millennia.
+And the formula is easy to share: Be yourself.
 Be with yourself.
 Celebrate others being themselves and allow them to be with themselves.
 Daydream.
 Be creative.
-Risk.
+Take risks.
 Embrace the unfamiliar.
 Enjoy the challenge and the journey.
 Breathe consciously.
-Focus on what is important to you and ignore what’s not.
+Focus on what matters to you and ignore what doesn’t.
 Play.
-And above all Love.
-For those of you who don’t need quantum theories to know you have the ability to interact with other realities, you are probably doing this already.
-For those of you who don’t, but would like to, this is a good way to start.
+And above all, love.

-* the very narrow definition of reality: go to school, adapt yourself to ‘fit in’ and bland monotony, get a job, find a life-partner, pro-create, shop, pay taxes, own property, go on holiday, see life as uncertain and full of dangers, stare horrified at the daily diet of awful news, feel powerless, get frustrated by ineffective governments armied by people who equally feel powerless, rarely are up to the job and generally make little difference, complain, die.
+The very narrow definition of reality: Go to school, adapt yourself to fit in, endure the monotony, get a job, find a life partner, procreate, shop, pay taxes, own property, go on vacation, see life as uncertain and full of dangers, stare in horror at the daily onslaught of awful news, feel powerless, get frustrated by ineffective governments full of people who also feel powerless, rarely rise to the occasion, make little difference, complain, and eventually die.

 Stewart Lane